Almond Flour Crackers (No Egg & No Psyllium Husk)

 • Preheat your oven to 375 degrees.

-• In a small bowl, combine the ground chia seeds with 4 tablespoons of water and whisk to create a chia egg.
+• In a small bowl, whisk the ground chia seeds with 4 tablespoons of water to create a chia egg.
 Set aside for 3-5 minutes to thicken.

 • In another bowl, stir together the almond flour, tapioca starch, salt, and spices.